 Whether you want to visit Urquhart Castle, take a boat trip out on the loch, or stop for a stroll on the shore, beyond the myths and legends is one of Scotland’s most beautiful landscapes waiting to be explored.

-Loch Ness sits within Scotland’s spectacular Great Glen which stretches coast to coast from Fort William beneath the mighty Ben Nevis, through the maelstrom of the Fort Augustus Locks, across the huge expanse of Loch Ness up to Inverness, taking in some of Scotland’s most special scenery along the way.
+Loch Ness sits within Scotland’s spectacular Great Glen which stretches coast to coast from Fort William beneath the mighty Ben Nevis, through the maelstrom of the Fort Augustus Locks, across the huge expanse of the loch up to Inverness, taking in some of Scotland’s most special scenery along the way.

-- Visit Urquhart Castle – Urquhart Castle on Loch Ness is one of the largest castles in Scotland.
+- Visit Urquhart Castle – Urquhart Castle is one of the largest castles in Scotland.
 Entry to the castle is £9 for adults or free with an Explorer Pass.

-- Ride a Rib out on Loch Ness – experience the thrill of scooting up Loch Ness at 35mph with Cruise Loch Ness.
+- Ride a Rib out on Loch Ness – experience the thrill of scooting up the loch 35mph with Cruise Loch Ness.
 Ride a RIB: £30 per adult with Cruise Loch Ness

 - Take a Loch Ness Cruise – take a leisurely cruise to hear the myths and legends of the loch.
 You can take a trip with Cruise Loch Ness at Fort Augustus and Jacobite Cruises from Dochgarroch near Inverness.